spruceUI/spruceOS/README.md

   - [CLICK HERE TO SEE THE WIKI](https://github.com/spruceUI/spruceOS/wiki)

 ## What was done:
+ - Featuring an all new highly customizable Python based front end UI.
  - All emulators and cores are pre-configured with performance considered.
  - Emulator systems are automatically detected games and show in the Games menu.
- - Advanced Settings App added.
+ - Advanced Settings App.
- - Auto Save/Quick Shutdown + Resume feature added.
+ - Auto Save/Quick Shutdown + Resume feature.
  - GameSwitcher App added.
  - Multiple WiFi networks can be remembered.
- - Automatic Firmware Updater App added.
+ - Automatic Firmware Updater App.
- - Syncthing App added.
+ - Syncthing function added.
- - Random Game Apps added.
+ - Random Game App.
- - Bootlogo App added.
+ - Bootlogo App.
- - Miyoo Gamelist App added.
+ - Gamelist.xml App.
- - Boxart Scraper App added.
+ - Boxart Scraper App.
- - WiFi File Transfer App added.
+ - WiFi File Transfer function.
- - SSH App added.
+ - SSH.
- - Samba App added.
+ - Samba.
  - Backup/Restore Apps added.
  - Auto-updater App added.
- - Battery% shown in Main Menu.
+ - Battery % shown in Main Menu.
- - Auto Shutdown when idle function added.
+ - Auto Shutdown when idle function.
- - Recents tab is optional via Advanced Settings toggle.
+ - Recents tab is optional.
  - Performance and overclock adjustments are preset and adjustable.
- - Removed RApp (RetroArch/Expert) from Main Menu.
  - In-game menu matches that of the theme loaded.
- - Imgs folders for box art are now located inside each Rom folder.
+ - Imgs folders for box art are located inside each Rom folder.
  - BIOS folder has been created on the root of SD card.
  - Auto save state/load states enabled.
- - Joystick function enabled on all systems and Main Menu.
- - Configuration of RetroArch with almost no notifications or hotkeys.
- - LED Control App added.
+ - LED Control functionality.
+ - Over The Air updates.

 ## Installation
   - The short version is: format your SD card to FAT32 and extract the zip file directly onto your SD card.